 Mountain gorilla tours have seen a spiking interest in Africa safari travelers in the recent decade.
 And the gorilla baby boom during the covid lockdown of tourism increases the number of gorillas to been seen on your gorilla trip.
 Visitors that have had this experience have testified that no other wildlife encounter in Africa matches the astounding experience of spending time face-to-face with Africa’s wild mountain gorillas.

-Gorilla trekking takes place in a handful of far-flung East Africa jungle locations, adding a layer of exotic adventure to Africa safaris that is hard to match on any other itinerary.
-The fact that gorillas as a species are on the brink of extinction and treks are a highly restricted activity, encountering wild gorillas is considered a once-in-a-lifetime travel experience.
+Gorilla trekking takes place in a handful of far-flung East Africa jungle locations, adding a layer of fascinating adventure to African safaris that is hard to match on any other itinerary.
+The fact that gorillas, as a species, are on the brink of extinction and treks are a highly restricted activity, encountering wild gorillas is considered a once-in-a-lifetime travel experience.
 To watch a family of mountain gorillas relaxing in their lush forest home is an awe-inspiring privilege and a memory you would take away and remember forever.

 Mountain gorillas are found in high altitude montane and bamboo forest jungles only in East Africa.
 They live in two isolated groups: one group occupies the Virunga volcanoes shared between three national parks (Virunga National Park of DR Congo, Volcanoes NP of Rwanda and Mgahinga NP of Uganda), the other group flourishes in the jungles of one of the world’s oldest montane forest, Uganda’s Bwindi Impenetrable Forest.